All About Daily Kanban Stand Up: 15 Minutes that Accelerate Release

 How to optimize your stand up meeting?

 - Don’t be late.
 The fixed time for the internal meeting will eventually become something must-have in team members’ schedules and will not be forgotten.
-This should be the responsibility of the moderator as well as organizing the meeting at the convenient time for everyone.
+This should be the responsibility of the moderator as well as organizing Kanban meetings at a convenient time for everyone.
 In many IT companies, there is a punishment that can be realized as “to learn a poem by heart to the next stand up” or to add a small sum to the team “shared money” box.

 - Do not turn a stand up into long sessions or proceedings.
-The format of a short meeting in Kanban involves a quick discussion of business issues.
+The format of short Kanban meetings involves a quick discussion of business issues.
 Some creative teams “pass the word” to the next person with the help of a game ball, someone uses a microphone, and some crazy teams arrange the meeting using a special physical pose – plank hold (of course, by common consent).

 - Do not report but share information.
-A Kanban stand up meeting – is not a reporting to your manager but a common team meeting, so you need to share data with everyone.
+A Kanban stand up meeting – is not reporting to your manager but a common team meeting, so you need to share data with everyone.